 These synthetic cannabinoids activate the same components in the body as cannabis — sometimes creating similar effects.
 Some have even passed through rigorous drug testing to become approved medications for specific medical conditions.
 Still, other synthetic cannabinoids have not been studied, or worse, show dangerous safety profiles.
 While high risk and unapproved for human consumption, they are being marketed as designer street drugs — and sometimes causing serious health problems for users.
 This not only can be a health concern but also can cause confusion and have negative consequences for more studied and researched natural and synthetic cannabis.

-What exactly are synthetic cannabinoids?
+Endocannabinoids fit into these endocannabinoid receptors (such as CB1 or CB2) like a lock and key, and are able to naturally stimulate them to What exactly are synthetic cannabinoids?
 You may recognize the term ‘cannabinoid’ from cannabis science.
 This is usually used as a shorthand for the active compounds found in medical marijuana, such as THC or CBD.
 Technically though, the correct term for cannabinoids that come from the cannabis plant is phyto-cannabinoid while cannabinoid refers to a larger class of active chemicals, which, when absorbed into the human body, are capable of interacting with the body’s endocannabinoid system (ECS).

 The ECS plays an important role in the human body, regulating a variety of its key functions such as pain, sleep, memory, hunger, and mood.
 As it turns out, the ECS actually contains naturally produced endo-cannabinoids, which are similar in many ways to both synthetic cannabinoids and the phyto-cannabinoids in medical marijuana.
 All three types of cannabinoids share the ability to interact with the endocannabinoid system by activating, blocking, or modifying endocannabinoid receptor activity.